LukasWoodtli/SevenConcurrencyModelsInSevenWeeks/Notes.md

 - *Don't call alien methods while holding a lock."*
 - *Hold locks for the shortest possible amount of time."*

+## Day 2: Beyond Intrinsic Locks

+*"Intrinsic locks are convenient but limited."*

+- *"There is no way to interrupt a thread that’s blocked as a result of trying to acquire an intrinsic lock."*
+- *"There is no way to time out while trying to acquire an intrinsic lock."*
+- *"There’s exactly one way to acquire an intrinsic lock: a synchronized block."*

+Synchronized block:

+    :::java
+    synchronized ​(object) {
+      // use shared resources
+    }

+*"This means that lock acquisition and release have to take place in the same method and have to be strictly nested."*

+*"Note that declaring a method as `synchronized` is just syntactic sugar for surrounding the method’s body with the following:"*

+    :::java
+    ​synchronized ​(this) {​
+        // method body
+    }

+*"ReentrantLock allows us to transcend these restrictions by providing explicit lock and unlock methods instead of using synchronized ."*

+    :::java
+    ​Lock ​lock = ​new ReentrantLock ​();
+    lock.lock();
+    try ​{
+        // use shared resources​
+    } finally {
+        lock.unlock();
+    }

+### Hand-over-Hand Locking

+*"Hand-over-hand locking is an alternative in which we lock only a small portion of the list, allowing other threads unfettered access as long as they’re not looking at the particular nodes we’ve got locked."*

+### Condition Variables

+*"Concurrent programming often involves waiting for something to happen. [...]
+This type of situation is what condition variables are designed to address."*

+    :::java
+    ​ReentrantLock lock = new ReentrantLock ​();
+    Condition condition = lock.newCondition();

+    lock.lock();
+    try {
+        while (!condition is true)
+            condition.await();
+        // use shared resources
+    } finally {
+        lock.unlock();
+    }

+*"A condition variable is associated with a lock, and a thread must hold that lock before being able to wait on the condition.
+Once it holds the lock, it checks to see if the condition that it’s interested in is already true.
+If it is, then it continues with whatever it wants to do and unlocks the lock.
+If, however, the condition is not true, it calls `await`, which **atomically** unlocks the lock and blocks on the condition variable."*

+*"An operation is atomic if, from the point of view of another thread, it appears to be a single operation that has either happened or not - it never appears to be halfway through."*

+*"When another thread calls `signal` or `signalAll` [on the condition variable] to indicate that the condition might now be true, `await` unblocks and automatically reacquires the lock.
+An important point is that when `await` returns, it only indicates that the condition might be true.
+This is why `await` is called within a loop - we need to go back, recheck whether the condition is true, and potentially block on `await` again if necessary."*

+### Atomic Variables

+*"Using an atomic variable instead of locks has a number of benefits.
+First, it’s not possible to forget to acquire the lock when necessary."*

+*"Second, because no locks are involved, it’s impossible for an operation on an atomic variable to deadlock."*

+*"atomic variables are the foundation of non-blocking, lock-free algorithms, which achieve synchronization without locks or blocking."*

+> *If you think that programming with locks is tricky, then just wait until you try writing lock-free code.*

+#### What About Volatile?

+*"Java allows us to mark a variable as `volatile`.
+Doing so guarantees that reads and writes to that variable will not be reordered."*

+*"valid use cases for `volatile` variables are rare.
+If you find yourself considering `volatile`, you should probably use one of the `java.util.concurrent.atomic` classes instead."*

+In C++ `volatile` has a different meaning.
+It indicates that the read of a variable is not allowed to be optimized out.
+This is important for reading memory mapped I/O or memory mapped registers and similar use cases.

+### Day 2 Wrap-Up

+*"[With `ReentrantLock` and `java.util.concurrent.atomic`] threads can do the following:*

+- *"Be interrupted while trying to acquire a lock"*
+- *"Time out while acquiring a lock"*
+- *"Acquire and release locks in any order [Danger!
+Dead locks!]"*
+- *"Use condition variables to wait for arbitrary conditions to become true"*
+- *"Avoid locks entirely by using atomic variables"*

+## Day 3: On the Shoulders of Giants

+#### How Large Should My Thread Pool Be?

+*"The optimum number of threads will vary according to the hardware [...], whether your threads are IO or CPU bound, what else the machine is doing at the same time, and a host of other factors. [...] a good rule of thumb is that for computation-intensive tasks, [to have] approximately the same number of threads as available cores.
+Larger numbers are appropriate for IO-intensive tasks.
+Beyond this rule of thumb, your best bet is to create a realistic load test and break out the stopwatch."*

+#### Why a Blocking Queue?

+*"As well as blocking queues, `java.util.concurrent` provides `ConcurrentLinkedQueue`, an unbounded, wait-free, and nonblocking queue.
+That sounds like a very desirable set of attributes [for the producer-consumer pattern].
+The issue is that [...] if the producer runs faster than the consumer, the queue will get larger and larger."*

+*"The beauty of the producer-consumer pattern is that it allows us not only to produce and consume values in parallel, but also to have multiple producers and/or multiple consumers."*

+*"Unfortunately, synchronized collections don’t provide atomic read-modify-write methods, so this isn’t going to help us.
+If we want to use a `HashMap`, we’re going to have to synchronize access to it ourselves."*

+*"Happily, we’re not beaten yet. `ConcurrentHashMap` in `java.util.concurrent` looks like exactly what we need.
+Not only does it provide atomic read-modify-write methods, but it’s been designed to support high levels of concurrent access (via a technique called lock striping)."*

+*"Instead of put, we’re now using a combination of `putIfAbsent` and `replace`."*

+*"Here’s the documentation for `putIfAbsent`: If the specified key is not already associated with a value, associate it with the given value.
+This is equivalent to"*

+    :::java
+    if (!map.containsKey(key))
+        return map.put(key, value);
+    else
+        return ​ map.get(key);

+*"except that the action is performed atomically."*

+*"And for `replace`: Replaces the entry for a key only if currently mapped to a given value.
+This is equivalent to"*

+    :::java
+    if (map.containsKey(key) && map.get(key).equals(oldValue)) {
+        map.put(key, newValue);
+        return true;
+    } else
+        return false;

+*"except that the action is performed atomically."*

+### Day 3 Wrap-Up

+#### What We Learned in Day 3

+*"the facilities provided by `java.util.concurrent` [make] programs safer and more efficient by doing the following:"*

+- *"Using thread pools instead of creating threads directly"*
+- *"Creating simpler and more efficient listener-management code with `CopyOnWriteArrayList`"*
+- *"Allowing producers and consumers to communicate efficiently with `ArrayBlockingQueue`"*
+- *"Supporting highly concurrent access to a map with `ConcurrentHashMap`"*

+### Wrap-Up

+#### Weaknesses

+*"Threads and locks provide no direct support for parallelism [...] they can be used to parallelize a sequential algorithm, but this has to be constructed out of concurrent primitives, which introduces the specter of nondeterminism."*

+*"threads and locks support only shared-memory architectures.
+If you need to support distributed memory (and, by extension, either geographical distribution or resilience), you will need to look elsewhere."*

+#### The Elephant in the Room

+*"[...] what makes multithreaded programming difficult is not that writing it is hard, but that **testing it is hard**.
+It’s not the pitfalls that you can fall into; it’s the fact that you don’t necessarily know whether you’ve fallen into one of them."*

+#### Maintenance

+*"It’s one thing to make sure that everything’s synchronized correctly, locks are acquired in the right order, and no foreign functions are called with locks held.
+It’s quite another to guarantee that it will remain that way after twelve months of maintenance by ten different programmers."*

+*"if you can’t reliably test for threading problems, you can’t reliably refactor multithreaded code."*

+*"think very carefully about our multithreaded code.
+And then when we’ve done that, think about it very carefully some more."*

+#### Other Languages

+*"the general principles we covered in this chapter are broadly applicable.
+The rules about using synchronization to access shared variables; acquiring locks in a fixed, global order; and avoiding alien method calls while holding a lock are applicable to any language with threads and locks."*

+*"a memory model was added to the C11 and C++ 11 standards."*

 ### Additional Notes